dentarg/auth0-blog/_posts/2015-09-24-adding-authentication-to-shiny-open-source-edition.markdown

 <div class="alert alert-info alert-icon">
   <i class="icon-budicon-500"></i>
   <strong>Some content in this post is outdated.
-Stay tuned for a new, updated tutorial soon!</strong>
+Check our <a href="https://auth0.com/blog/adding-authentication-to-shiny-server/">updated guide</a>.</strong>
 </div>